 This requirement was further spelt out in the 2015 case of MAP v MFP where the husband had become addicted to cocaine and despite rehabilitation, often relapsed.
 The wife argued that £1.5m should be added back as a result of the husband's reckless and wanton expenditure on cocaine, prostitutes, alcohol and therapy after their separation, but the judge disagreed saying that while the expenditure may have been morally culpable and irresponsible, it had not been deliberate or wanton dissipation.

 If you are going through a separation, or know someone who is we are here to help and can provide advice and assurance so that you and your family can move forward.
 We offer a free half hour assessment.
-Our lawyers Steven Payne can be contacted on 01245 228106 and at email@example.com
+Our lawyer Steven Payne can be contacted on 01245 228106 and at firstname.lastname@example.org.

 This is not legal advice; it is intended to provide information of general interest about current legal issues.